 What to expect from your doctor

-Your doctor might ask very personal questions and might also want to talk to your partner.
-To help your doctor determine the cause of your problem and the best course of treatment, be ready to answer questions such as:
+Your health care provider might ask very personal questions and might also want to talk to your partner.
+To help your provider determine the cause of your problem and the best course of treatment, be ready to answer questions, such as:

 - How often do you have premature ejaculation?